8534 109 Street NW, Edmonton, AB

 The 16-day whiskey cured ribeye comes with brûléed cured ribeye, smoked sea scallop tartar, house made crackers, pickled shimeji mushrooms, shallots and microgreens.
 The ribeye was very tender and all the flavours worked well together.
 This dish was 23 dollars for 7 small cubes of ribeye, 4 crackers, and some microgreens.
 I’d probably opt to get two more orders of the wonton nachos.

 Their Salmon and Salami dish is New Zealand King Salmon sashimi and dry salami served with roasted squash, brûléed plum, toasted pecans, served with a lemon vinaigrette and herb oil, with charred rosemary.
 Overall a pretty good dish.
-I found it a bit bland and could have used a little bit more lemon vinaigrette, or more plum so that I could eat everything together.
+I found it a bit bland and could have used a little bit more lemon vinaigrette, or more plum.

 Lastly, for dessert, we had their vegan cheesecake and their semi freddo.
 Their vegan cheesecake is chocolate, and comes with vegan ice cream from Pinocchio’s.
 It’s made from cashews.
 A bit on the rich side for me, but pretty good.
 Their semifreddo was quite nice, and went really nicely with the mint and greens.
 Overall not a bad dessert.

 Overall, I had just an okay time at Why Not Cafe and Bar.
-Full disclosure, I was given free dessert, but paid for my meal, and I hate when I have to leave some not-so-great feedback on places where I’m invited.
+Full disclosure, I was given free dessert, but paid for my meal, and I hate when I have to leave some not-so-great feedback on places where.
 After paying over $50 dollars a person for a meal, I expect to be at least somewhat satiated.
 I came home and made additional food because I estimated macros and didn’t consume enough calories for the day.
-Their lunch menu is vastly different from their dinner, which looks a bit more agreeable, and plus, you can get the infamous duck totes.
+Their lunch menu is vastly different from their dinner, which looks a bit more agreeable, and plus, you can get their famous duck totes.
 I’d recommend giving lunch a try over their dinner.